22 Sep What, Why, How: The North Star Metric

 Your North Star Metric probably isn’t the flashiest number.
 It’s not a vanity metric, such as Facebook likes or Twitter followers.
-One thousand new Twitter followers a day doesn’t equal growth.
+One thousand new Twitter followers a day doesn’t equal growth — especially if none of those Twitter followers clicks to your website, recommends your business, or buys.
 Likewise, you can put your time and effort into monitoring your free trial signups, but that’s probably not where your focus should be because it doesn’t tell you anything about whether those people are actually using your product – or whether they’ll stick around when the free trial ends.

 PayPal competitor Stripe offers online and mobile payment solutions.
 You might think that monitoring the average number of transactions per user would give insight into the company’s growth, but co-founder and CEO Patrick Collison pointed out the vast majority of Stripe’s users are people who set up an account, clicked around for a bit and left, because they don’t have any online transactions to handle.
 Therefore, the average number of transactions per user is zero – but that doesn’t mean that the company isn’t growing.
 It means that the focus, the North Star Metric, is a different number, one that actually correlates with user retention.

 Why Do You Need a North Star Metric?

 It’s true that the companies driving our interest in data and metrics are often SaaS companies, but I would argue that every business – or at least, every business that is interested in long-term, sustainable growth – needs a North Star Metric.
 Why?
 Well, the short answer is focus.
 More specifically, a focus on moving out of strategic inflection points and up the S Curve of Business.